filecoin-project/venus-docs/docs/modules/Venus wallet.md

 name	: mttmp2
 types	: 0,1,2,3,4,5
 ```
-- from: Offset the start bit
-- to: Offset cutoff bit
-- num: Counting, no other function

 ###### 5.2 Query the specified msgType template
 >  venus-wallet strategy msgTypeTemplate [command options] [name]